hci-lab-um/heuristics-for-test-tool-design/H04-What-communication-needs-or-preferences-do-those-people-have.md

 - Reducing the need to duplicate data (and hence updating) by automating data transfer across tool sets.
 - Which senses people could use to interact with the tool.
 This includes both enriching the experience and also improving accessibility.
 - Design choices that widen the tool's capability of being used across communication needs.
+- Vendor and supplier communications: do they meet the needs of your stakeholders and you?
+- How information about the tool is best shared to the community who will use it: they may have differing needs and communication styles.

 Key questions to ask yourself:
 - have you considered what type of communication people may require depending on their role, their place in the workflow, accessibility needs, persona preferences, level of detail needed, types of decision they are making?